iterative/katacoda-scenarios/get-started/sharing/step2.md

 # Push cached files to data storage

+The command `dvc status` compares the data on the workspace with the data saved on the cache.

 `dvc status`{{execute}}

+In this case it shows that everything is up to date.

+However with the option `-c, --cloud` it compares instead the cache with the data storage:

 `dvc status --cloud`{{execute}}

-This command compares the cache with the data storage.
-It shows that there is a new file on the cache that has not been uploaded yet to the data storage.
+In this case it shows that there is a new file on the cache that has not been uploaded yet to the data storage.

 **Note:** The option is called `-c, --cloud` because usually a data storage is provided by a cloud service (like Amazon Simple Storage